master-toma/nasc-decompiler/README.md

-# Heuristic based AI decompiler
+# AI decompiler based on heuristic rules

 **PHP 7 is required (Windows executables are bundled).**